Vivify-Ideas/style-guide/docs/git-guide.md

 ### 1. Create a branch

 On your fork, create a new branch from the latest upstream "master" branch commit of the repository you need to work on.
-We do not enforce any particular branch naming policy, but we recommend using task ID or prefix, like `fix`, `feature` or `improvement`, for example.
+We do not enforce any particular branch naming policy, but we recommend using task ID or prefix, like `fix`, `feature` or `improvement`, for example. (`improvement/updated-react-version`, `fix/message-typo`, etc)

+In case VivifyScrum is your management tool and GitHub/GitLab/Bitbucket integration is enabled commit message should always contain ticket code, E.g. `"#BOARD-1 My awesome commit"`

 ### 2. Development and Pull Request